wkdgmr/wkdmod/README.md

 - Players do not drop items on death, unless you enable **INVADER** mode, more details below.
 - Shared XP in multiplayer games.
 - Black Deaths no longer permanently damage your character, HOWEVER, they have been given the same LIFESTEAL mechanic as the Skeleton King.
-- Warrior, Barbarian, and Bard have all received a melee ToHit buff and are no longer desperate for Dexterity/ToHit gear.
+- Warrior, Barbarian, and Bard have all received a melee and ranged ToHit buff and are no longer desperate for Dexterity/ToHit gear.
-- Warrior and Bard have received a buff to ranged ToHit as well.
 - Golem has been buffed significantly and can no longer take Friendly Fire damage.
 - Rogue gains +100 on Normal, +500 on Nightmare, or +1000 on Hell experience points when disarming a trap
 - Nerfed Apocalypse in Diablo so it acts like its Hellfire counterpart